+ABSTRACT

-ABSTRACT: Smoking is the first risk factor for chronic obstructive pulmonary disease (COPD).
+Background.
+Smoking is the first risk factor for COPD.
 Some recent reports suggest that, unexpectedly, some respiratory symptoms may increase transiently after smoking cessation, but there is a dearth of short-term data to test this hypothesis.

-The aim of the present study was to assess the validity of an online screening tool and to describe short-term associations between smoking behaviour and self-reported respiratory symptoms, in cross-sectional and longitudinal data.
+Aim.
+To assess the validity of an online screening tool and to describe short-term associations between smoking behaviour and self-reported respiratory symptoms, in cross-sectional and longitudinal data.

-An internet survey was conducted in 2003-2009, on a smoking cessation website, with a followup survey after 30 days.
+Methods.
+Internet survey in 2003-2009, on a smoking cessation website, with a follow-up survey after 30 days.

+Findings.
 There were 15,916 participants at baseline and 1,831 at follow-up.
-In the 252 baseline smokers who had quit smoking at 30-day follow-up, there was a substantial decrease in the proportion of participants who declared that they often coughed even without a cold (from 51.6% at baseline to 15.5% at follow-up), expectorated when they coughed in the morning (from 47.6% to 19.4%), were out of breath after climbing stairs or after a quick walk (from 75.0% to 48.4%), and who had a wheezing respiration (from 33.7% to 10.3%) (p<0.001 for all before/after comparisons).
-In participants who did not change their smoking behaviour between assessments, the test-retest reliability was r=0.87 for a score summing these four symptoms.
+In the 252 baseline smokers who had quit smoking at 30-day follow up, there was a substantial decrease in the proportion of participants who declared that they often coughed even without a cold (from 51.6% at baseline to 15.5% at follow-up), expectorated when they coughed in the morning (from 47.6% to 19.4%), were out of breath after climbing stairs or after a quick walk (from 75.0% to 48.4%), and who had a wheezing respiration (from 33.7% to 10.3%, p<0.001 for all before-after comparisons).
+In participants who did not change their smoking behaviour between assessments, the test-retest reliability was r=0.87 for a score summing these 4 symptoms.

+Interpretation.
 Smoking cessation was followed by a rapid and substantial improvement in self-reported respiratory symptoms.
 COPD is largely underdiagnosed and undertreated.
 Internet screening is reliable and may allow for the early detection of COPD symptoms at a large scale, in patients who may otherwise have no access to COPD case-finding efforts.